AlephAlpha/Nekomata/doc/Builtins.md

 ### `predicate` (`ᵖ`, `(m -> n) -> (1 -> 1)`)

-Apply a function without pushing or popping the stack, but replace the top value with Fail if the function fails.
+Check if a function would succeed without actually applying it.

+If the function fails, replace the top value with Fail.

+Otherwise, do nothing.

 ### `predicateNot` (`ᵗ`, `(m -> n) -> (1 -> 1)`)

-Apply a function without pushing or popping the stack, but replace the top value with Fail if the function succeeds.
+Check if a function would fail without actually applying it.

+If the function does not fail, replace the top value with Fail.

+Otherwise, do nothing.

+### `filter` (`ᶠ`, `(m -> n) -> (1 -> 1)`)

+For each value in a list, check if a function would succeed without actually applying it, and remove the value if it fails.

+If the input is a string, convert it to a list of characters before filtering.

+If the input is an number, convert it to a list of integers from 0 to the input minus 1 before filtering.

 ### `orApply` (`ᶜ`, `(n -> n) -> (n -> n)`)